Encore!

 Solution

-Intuitive UX: Surveying pain points through flow charting led me to iterate on designs that incorporated clearer popups and text while not over-explaining with too many instructions and numbers.
+Intuitive UX: Surveying pain points through flow charting led me to iterate on designs that incorporated clearer pop-ups and text while not over-explaining with too many instructions and numbers.

 UI/UX Prototyping and Implementation